 Blend in with the furniture in cool, crisp linen.

-The linen-clad tables of the Charisma restaurant offer uninterrupted views of the sea and the refined Mediterranean menu nods particularly to Greek cuisine, focusing on luxuriant combinations of local ingredients.
-Asea Lounge Restaurant's tables are dotted around an immaculate, minimalist terrace – a perfect spot to sample the day's catch in delicate sushi form.
+The linen-clad tables of the Charisma restaurant offer uninterrupted views of the sea and the refined Mediterranean menu nods particularly to Greek cuisine, focusing on local ingredients.
+Asea Lounge Restaurant's tables are dotted around an immaculate, minimalist terrace – a fine spot to sample the day's catch in delicate sushi form.
 Set in a newly converted mansion, the Captain's Lounge dishes up light lunches and heady cocktails in a laid-back spot by the pool.
-The hotel's breakfasts will have you leaping from your remarkably comfy bed; the promise of salmon with champagne, hearty crêpes, fried Greek doughnuts and some superlative smoothies to wash them down is too good to miss for a lie-in.
+For breakfast, sample salmon with champagne, hearty crêpes, fried Greek doughnuts, all washed down with something from the smoothie menu.
 The hotel's private dining option is really rather special – an old cavern used for storing water has been turned into a wine vault, but guests can request a candlelit table be set up in there.

 Make a beeline for Aura, the dinky pool bar, at sunset and order the speciality – a secret concoction known as the Mystique.
 Alternatively, meander down to Secret, the ancient atmospheric wine cave, to taste some intriguing local potions.
 In Charisma the cocktail is king, with a long list of classics, drinks fizzing with a slug of champagne and a few original creations.
 The Tears of Santorini, with vodka, lime juice, agave syrup and grapes will more than likely put a smile on your face.